nestjs/docs.nestjs.com/content/techniques/server-sent-events.md

 }
 ```

-You can find a sample of a working example on [Nest repository](https://github.com/nestjs/nest/tree/master/sample/28-sse).
+You can find a working example in the [Nest repository](https://github.com/nestjs/nest/tree/master/sample/28-sse).